Silent boot in Arch Linux with Plymouth

 Important: After installing

-, follow these configuration steps to ensure proper GRUB replacement.
+grub-silent, follow these configuration steps to ensure proper GRUB replacement.

 UEFI Systems Configuration

-For systems using UEFI, execute the following command to install grub-silent
+For systems using UEFI, execute the following command to install grub-silent:

 sudo grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB